arangodb/docs/drivers/spark-connector-new.md

 ---
 layout: default
-description: ArangoDB Spark Datasource allows batch reading and writing Spark DataFrame data
+description: ArangoDB Datasource for Apache Spark allows batch reading and writing Spark DataFrame data
 ---
-# ArangoDB Spark Datasource
+# ArangoDB Datasource for Apache Spark

-ArangoDB Spark Datasource allows batch reading and writing Spark DataFrame data from and to ArangoDB, by implementing the Spark Data Source V2 API.
+ArangoDB Datasource for Apache Spark allows batch reading and writing Spark DataFrame data from and to ArangoDB, by implementing the Spark Data Source V2 API.

 Reading tasks are parallelized according to the number of shards of the related ArangoDB collection, and the writing ones - depending on the source DataFrame partitions.
 The network traffic is load balanced across the available DB Coordinators.